Home » Common Forms of Tendinitis: A Quick Guide

 Tendinitis, though not life-threatening, can nonetheless interfere with your ability to provide for yourself and your family by requiring lengthy periods of inactivity to facilitate healing.
 If this has happened to you, you may be eligible for up to $40,000 disability tax credit from the Canadian government.

-The disability tax credit program was instituted to help people just like you overcome the financial strain that can accompany a disabling disease or injury.
+The disability tax credit and CPP disability were instituted to help people just like you overcome the financial strain that can accompany a disabling disease or injury.
 Call Disability Credit Canada today and let us help you claim this important benefit.

 Our number is 1-855-765-4458 and the call is toll free.
 So don’t delay, call now.